-Seven listeners (three females) with ages ranging from 23 to 32 years participated in Exp.
-1 had normal hearing as confirmed by audiometric screening (all thresholds within 15dB HL) and gave informed consent as approved by the Institutional Review Board.
-Of the subjects who participated in both experiments, three started with Exp.
-1, one with Exp.
-2, an imbalance that was not expected to strongly influence the results.
+Seven listeners (three females), with ages ranging from 23 to 32 years, participated in experiment 1 (classroom), and four of these listeners also participated in experiment 2 (anechoic room).
+All listeners had normal hearing as confirmed by audiometric screening (all thresholds within 15 dB hearing level) and gave informed consent as approved by the Institutional Review Board.
+Of the subjects who participated in both experiments, three started with experiment 1, one with experiment 2, an imbalance that was not expected to strongly influence the results.